slyguy5646/sago-take-home/README.md

 ### 3. Pending research round is shown in web dashboard
 <img src="https://github.com/slyguy5646/sago-take-home/blob/main/src/assets/sago-screenshots/pending-research.png" width="700">

-### 4. Completed research is show in the web dashboard, new round scheduled
+### 4. Completed research is shown in the web dashboard, new round scheduled
 <img src="https://github.com/slyguy5646/sago-take-home/blob/main/src/assets/sago-screenshots/research-round-completed.png" width="700">

 ### 5. On the second round of research, the tool decides that company should be reconsidered for investment and emails the user accordingly with reasoning and a potential outreach message